elmtree-askmo/cloudcannon-app/content/learn/biology/explain-the-concept-of-a-concentration-gradient-and-its-role-in-passive-and-active-transport-mechanisms.md

 url: /learn/biology/questions/explain-the-concept-of-a-concentration-gradient-and-its-role-in-passive-and-active-transport-mechanisms
 score: -1.0
 related_article1:
-    id: 166976
+    id: 166981
-    title: Differentiate between integral and peripheral proteins in terms of structure and function.
+    title: >-
+        Describe the fluid mosaic model and its significance in understanding cell membrane structure.
     subject: Biology
-    url: /learn/biology/questions/differentiate-between-integral-and-peripheral-proteins-in-terms-of-structure-and-function
+    url: /learn/biology/questions/describe-the-fluid-mosaic-model-and-its-significance-in-understanding-cell-membrane-structure
 related_article2:
-    id: 166973
+    id: 166979
-    title: Describe the structure of phospholipid bilayers and the significance of hydrophilic heads and hydrophobic tails.
+    title: >-
+        Explain the role of cholesterol in regulating membrane fluidity and permeability.
     subject: Biology
-    url: /learn/biology/questions/describe-the-structure-of-phospholipid-bilayers-and-the-significance-of-hydrophilic-heads-and-hydrophobic-tails
+    url: /learn/biology/questions/explain-the-role-of-cholesterol-in-regulating-membrane-fluidity-and-permeability
 related_article3:
-    id: 166982
+    id: 166970
-    title: What are the structural differences between integral and peripheral proteins, and how do these differences relate to their functions?
+    title: >-
+        What is simple diffusion and which molecules typically undergo this process?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-structural-differences-between-integral-and-peripheral-proteins-and-how-do-these-differences-relate-to-their-functions
+    url: /learn/biology/questions/what-is-simple-diffusion-and-which-molecules-typically-undergo-this-process
 related_article4:
-    id: 166982
+    id: 166978
-    title: What are the structural differences between integral and peripheral proteins, and how do these differences relate to their functions?
+    title: >-
+        What factors affect membrane fluidity, and how does cholesterol act as a fluidity buffer?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-structural-differences-between-integral-and-peripheral-proteins-and-how-do-these-differences-relate-to-their-functions
+    url: /learn/biology/questions/what-factors-affect-membrane-fluidity-and-how-does-cholesterol-act-as-a-fluidity-buffer
 related_article5:
-    id: 166970
+    id: 166978
-    title: What is simple diffusion and which molecules typically undergo this process?
+    title: >-
+        What factors affect membrane fluidity, and how does cholesterol act as a fluidity buffer?
     subject: Biology
-    url: /learn/biology/questions/what-is-simple-diffusion-and-which-molecules-typically-undergo-this-process
+    url: /learn/biology/questions/what-factors-affect-membrane-fluidity-and-how-does-cholesterol-act-as-a-fluidity-buffer
 ---

 &nbsp;